zeedevops2138/retail-store-app/README.md

 terraform apply -auto-approve
 ```

+### GitHub Actions
+Use GitHub Actions to build Docker images and push to ECR

+Create an IAM User, provide required policies, and Generate Credentails

+**Go to your GitHub repo → Settings → Secrets and variables → Actions → New repository secret.**

 ### Docker

 This deployment method will run the application as a single container on your local machine using `docker`.